 Tacoma Aroma Flavor is grateful to its many partners who’ve offered support, advice, and encouragement.
 We couldn’t do this without you!

 Ric Matthies Design: If you’re a fan of Wayzgoose Steamroller Prints, or have a red deck of Tacoma Playing Cards, you’re already familiar with Ric’s artwork.
 We’re so in love with the Tacoma “Spoonscape” he designed for us, we’re tempted to have it tattooed!

-Genevieve Denise Visual Artist: A professional photographer with 20+ years of experience, Genevieve has honed her visual story-telling skills through years of capturing weddings, fashion shows, farm-to-table imagery, brand photography, and more.
-Visit Genevieve’s Instagram & Facebook pages for a glimpse into her colorful world.
+Genevieve Denise Visual Artist: A professional photographer with 20+ years of experience, Genevieve has honed her visual story-telling skills while photographing weddings, fashion shows, farm-to-table imagery, brand photography, and more.

 With the Tacoma Aroma: Savor the Flavor cookbook series, Genevieve channels her expertise to photograph chefs and mixologists in action – vividly capturing their culinary creations, their personalities, and the atmospheres of their kitchens and restaurants.
 Her photos are as expressive as her subjects, and in the case of her food imagery, they are mouthwatering!

 We have a wonderful lineup of recipe contributors for Tacoma Aroma: Savor the Flavor!
 These chefs and mixologists are committed to bringing you Fresh, Local, Organic, Seasonal, Sustainable food and beverages in their eateries, bars, and kitchen classrooms:

 Deanna Bender-Hicks | Over the Moon Café

 Jan Parker | Jan Parker Cookery